Workplace Injury Articles

 What is the Average Coal Mining Case Settlement?

 It’s not uncommon for a client to want to know the average settlement of a coal mining injury case.
 These injuries are usually life-changing and monetary stability becomes a huge issue.
 It’s not easy to give you a dollar amount, but I can tell you the many specific elements that go into estimating a settlement.
-You need an experienced lawyer, like us at The Segal Law Firm, who know what those elements are and how to go about making sure you and your family are protected.
+You need an experienced lawyer, like us at Segal & Amos, PLLC, who know what those elements are and how to go about making sure you and your family are protected.
 A lawyer who has any good amount of experience dealing with coal mine injuries and coal mine death cases can tell you what the elements of damage are and who the expert are that are needed to prove them.
 For instance, if you have had a crushing injury, you’re most likely going to need an orthopedic or neurological expert.
 You’ll also need a life-care planner who can tell the judge and jury what types of devices you’re going to need throughout your life.
 Most people, when they see someone in a wheelchair, think that they’ll need just that one device.
 Not true.
 If you’re a hunter, you need assisted living devices that

 What is the Average Coal Mining Case Settlement?
 Read More »